What you need to know to protect your SNAP benefits

 - In drug or mental health treatment.

-Under the new federal law, immigrant communities eligible will be limited to individuals who are:
+Under the new federal law, eligible immigrant communities will be limited to individuals who are:

 - U.S. citizens; green card holders; Cubans and Haitians who were granted parole when they entered or who currently have a pending asylum application; or Citizens of Micronesia, Palau, or the Marshall Islands.